Borda/dataset-histology-landmarks/README.md

 ### Placement of relevant points

-Because it is not possible to remove already placed landmarks, check if the partial stricture you want to annotate appears in all images before you place first landmark in any image:
+Because it is not possible to remove already placed landmarks, check if the partial stricture you want to annotate appears in all images before you place the first landmark in any image:
-1. Select `Multi-point tool`, note that the points are indexed so you can clearly verify that the actual points are fine.
+1. Select `Multi-point tool`, note that the points are indexed so you can verify that the actual points are fine.
 2. To move in the image use Move tool and also Zoom to see the details.
-3. Put points (landmarks) to the important parts of the tissue like edges of centroid of bubbles appearing in all cuts of the tissue.
+3. Put points (landmarks) to the important parts of the tissue like edges of a centroid of bubbles appearing in all cuts of the tissue.
 Each image should contain about 80 landmarks.

 ![reconstruction](figures/landmarks-zoom.jpg)